itsLeonnnnn/MysticRealms/README.md

 > #### (2) Game Completion and Linked Lists

-The ultimate goal of the player is to exit the realm, but this feat can only be achieved by collecting all three treasure: the gold ingot, emerald, and diamond.
+The ultimate goal of the player is to exit the realm, but this feat can only be achieved by collecting all three treasures: the gold ingot, emerald, and diamond.
 Here, the first linked list plays an irreplaceable role in determining the player's progress towards game completion.
-By acting as a condition for exit, the linked list ensures that the player has collected all three treasures before the player could back to the world he used to be.
-Without the linked list, the player would be unable to fulfill the requirements for game completion and subsequent exit.
+By acting as a condition for the exit, the linked list ensures that the player has collected all three treasures before the player could back to the world he used to be in.
+Without the linked list, the player would be unable to fulfil the requirements for game completion and subsequent exit.

 > #### (3) Enabling Save and Load Functionality with SaveNode Linked List